 Before we dip into the waters of streaming apps, a word about Nvidia’s cloud-based game streaming service.
 It’s a good idea.
 And, maybe, if Nvidia hangs in there, it might become something more than the volatile service it has thus far proven to be.
 If you have not been following gaming news, over the last four months, a host of big name game developers removed their properties from Geforce Now en-masse.
 However, a bunch of A-list developers and a good handful of awesome premium games remain.

 Like every streaming app listed below, you have to own the games to play them and they have to be available on GeForce Now.
-That said, the games that remain, generally, play better and with less lag than they do via our recommended streaming apps, particularly so if you have a slow PC since you would be streaming them by way of Nvidia’s high-end gear.
+That said, the games that remain, generally, play better and with less lag than they do via our recommended streaming apps, particularly so if you have a slow PC as titles will run far better on Nvidia’s high-end gear.
 What’s more, once you set it up, delving into your game of choice is a quick and easy process.
 If you are planning on jumping right in remember that one of the general clinchers about streaming to a phone is that a title should be controller ready, and it should possess GUI options that are large enough to be discernible on a tiny screen.
 In the main cross-platform titles are your best option.